evanslm/TWIS/README.md

 ### Organization

-1. `code/` contains all the scripts to perform TWIS and E-TWIS
+`code/` contains all the scripts to perform TWIS and E-TWIS
-2. `figure_data/` contains all the data and scripts to recreate the data from the publication

 The code here includes bash and R scripts used to perform a TWIS and E-TWIS analysis.
 It is organized by each step in the process, not as a unified single program.
 It is set up to perform an example analysis using publicly available 1000 Genomes data, and publicly released TWAS weights.